kvoon/Codebase-Refactoring/README.md

 ## Description
-Project was a refactoring assignment where we were given a codebase with a number of issues as listed below.
-The goal of the assignment was to fix these issues by appliyng various design patterns or techniques taught during the course.
+This project was a refactoring assignment, wherein we were provided with a codebase containing several issues outlined below.
+The primary objective of the assignment was to address and resolve these issues by applying a variety of design patterns and techniques taught during the course.

 ### Coding Style: Google Java Style
 *Only used in parts of the code that were altered.
-Original codebase that was left untouched may not follow the selected coding style.*
+The original codebase that was left untouched may not follow the selected coding style.*

 # Issues Listed and Suggested Design Patterns